swayamsinghbtech2024-cpu/Java_Assignments/Assignment_2/README.md

 Assignment 02: Vehicle Class Implementation

-Description:
+Description

-This project demonstrates the core principles of Object-Oriented Programming (OOP) in Java, specifically focusing on Encapsulation, Constructor Overloading, and Array of Objects.
-The goal is to manage vehicle data securely using private members and public accessors.
+This project demonstrates core Object-Oriented Programming (OOP) principles in Java, focusing on:

-Key Features:
+Encapsulation
+Constructor Overloading
+Array of Objects
-Encapsulation: Implementation of private data members to protect object state, accessible only through public Getter and Setter methods.
+The objective is to manage vehicle data securely using private data members and controlled access through public methods.

+Key Features
+Encapsulation

+All data members are declared as private to protect the object’s internal state.
+Public Getter and Setter methods provide controlled access and modification of data.

+Constructor Overloading

+The Vehicle class includes multiple constructors to support different initialization scenarios:
+Default Constructor
-Constructor Overloading: * Default Constructor: Initializes objects with placeholder values.
+Initializes object attributes with placeholder or default values.
+Parameterized Constructor
-Parameterized Constructor: Allows custom initialization at the time of creation.
+Allows object creation with custom values at the time of instantiation.
+Copy Constructor
-Copy Constructor: Creates a new object as a carbon copy of an existing one.
+Creates a new Vehicle object as a replica of an existing object.

-Behavioral Methods: Simulated vehicle logic including start(), stop(), drive(), calcMileage(), and changeSpeed().
-Object Arrays: Managing multiple Vehicle instances using a structured array for batch processing and display.
-File Structure:
-Vehicle.java: The blueprint class containing data members, constructors, and methods.
-VehicleMain.java: The driver class that instantiates objects, populates the array, and handles output.
+Behavioral Methods

+The class includes methods that simulate real-world vehicle behavior:

+start() – Starts the vehicle

+stop() – Stops the vehicle

+drive() – Simulates driving action

+calcMileage() – Calculates mileage

+changeSpeed() – Modifies vehicle speed

+Object Arrays

+Uses an array of Vehicle objects to manage multiple vehicles.

+Enables structured storage, iteration, and batch display of vehicle details.

+Technologies Used

+Java

+Object-Oriented Programming Concepts

+Constructors & Method Overloading

+Arrays of Objects